Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Processes up to branching and weak bisimilarity

-It is immediate from their definitions that both branching and weak bisimilarity preserve weak norm: if two process expressions are branchingly or weakly bisimilar, then they have equal weak norms.
-It is also easy to establish that a parallel composition is weakly normed if, and only if, both parallel components are weakly normed.
-In fact, weak norm is additive with respect to parallel composition: the weak norm of a parallel composition is the sum of the weak norms of its parallel components.
+It is immediate from their definitions that both branching and weak bisimilarity preserve norm: if two process expressions are branching or weakly bisimilar, then they have equal norms.
+It is also easy to establish that a parallel composition is normed if, and only if, both parallel components are normed.
+In fact, norm is additive with respect to parallel composition: the norm of a parallel composition is the sum of the norms of its parallel components.
+Note that a process expression with norm $0$ is behaviourally equivalent to $\nil$.

-Note that a process expression with weak norm $0$ need not be behaviourally equivalent to $\nil$, and such process expressions may still fail to have a decomposition.
-For instance, the argument in \Example{nodecompositions} that $\starpref{\acta}\nil$ does not have a decomposition works just the same for $\starpref{\acta}\silent$, and the latter process expression has weak norm $0$.
-By excluding the process expressions with weak norm $0$ that are not behaviourally equivalent to $\nil$, and also all the process expressions from which they can be reached, we secure the existence of decompositions.